atylicki9/SoccerTransfersTidbyt/README.md

 # SoccerTransfersTidbyt
 This is a Tidbyt app for displaying Soccer Transfers using the Fotmob API.
-The display will include Player name, team logos, and news ticker explaining with a quick writeup explaining where each player is moving to, what the transfer fee is, and the type of deal being made.
+The display will include Player name, team logos, and news ticker with a quick writeup explaining where each player is moving to, what the transfer fee is, and the type of deal being made.

 ## Local Running